Skip to main contentArrow Right

 Auth0 has long been a go-to choice for developers looking to offload authentication and user management.
 But as teams scale, priorities evolve, and architectures grow more complex, many developers begin to feel the limitations of Auth0’s platform.

-Whether it’s a B2B SaaS product needing tenant isolation, a growing bill with each active user, or the need to implement passwordless login without duct-tapping features together, Auth0 isn’t always the best long-term fit.
+High costs, rigid enterprise support, and the need for constant custom coding often push growing SaaS teams to look elsewhere.
+Whether it’s a B2B SaaS product needing tenant isolation, a growing bill with each active user, or the need to implement passwordless login without duct-tapping features together, Auth0 may not deliver the flexibility or cost efficiency modern teams expect.

 Why developers seek Auth0 alternatives

-• Inflexible B2B support: Auth0’s approach to multi-tenancy often requires custom workarounds or extra infrastructure.
-Managing tenants, roles, and domains across orgs can quickly get messy.
+• Inflexible B2B and multi-tenant support: Auth0’s approach to multi-tenancy often requires custom workarounds or extra infrastructure.
+Developers end up maintaining complex workarounds to support SSO, roles, and domains across tenants, adding unnecessary friction to deployment.

 • Build-on-top complexity: Auth0’s platform often forces teams to write and maintain a lot of glue code (custom login UIs, token stitching, extensibility layers) just to get the basics working.